favourdev1/AlertHub/Readme.md

 ## Customization
 AlertHub allows you to customize various aspects of the alerts, including title, description, position, type, timeout, and more.
-You can also customize the appearance by modifying the CSS in the provided CustomAlert.css file.
+You can also customize the appearance by modifying the CSS in your css file .
 ## Usage/Examples